python/devguide/developers.rst

 Permissions History
 -------------------

+- Ethan Furman was given prush privileges on May 11 2013 by BAC, for PEP 435 work, on the recommendation of Eli Bendersky.

 - Roger Serwy was given push privileges on Mar 21 2013 by GFB, for IDLE contributions, on recommendation by Ned Deily.